metablaster/WindowsFirewallRuleset/docs/ManageGPOFirewall.md

 [Windows Defender Firewall with Advanced Security][ref firewall]

-Following is an older reference for servers with some unique information:
+The following is an older reference for servers with some unique information:

 [Windows Firewall with Advanced Security Administration with Windows PowerShell][ref firewall powershell]